iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>3.
+List Sub-Regions and City Count</strong>
-<strong>3.</strong> List all of the sub-regions and the total number of cities in each sub-region.
+List all of the sub-regions and the total number of cities in each sub-region.
 Order by sub-region name alphabetically.

 <details>
   <summary>Click to expand expected results!</summary>